Promises

 f().then(alert); // 1

-await statement makes JavaScript wait until the promise is settled and returns its result.
-Basically this gets the resolved value from a Promise object without using a then.
+The await statement makes JavaScript wait until the promise settles.
+Then it returns the result.
+You get the resolved value without a then.

-We can use a regular try-catch block to get the rejected value from the Promise object.
+You can use a normal try-catch block to get the rejected value.

-async-await is more of a syntactic sugar to promise-then-catch.
-It makes the code more readable.
+async-await's mostly syntactic sugar over promise-then-catch.
+It makes the code easier to read.

 Promise.resolve() and Promise.reject()

-These are static helper methods which return a Promise object but with the state and value of promise already updated.
+These are static helper methods.
+They return a Promise object with the state and value already set.

-This is useful certain cases where the method should always return a Promise but there is actually no task to perform.
-For example when we want to return something from a cache but the method's return type is always a Promise.
+This helps when a method must always return a Promise but has no real task.
+For example, when you return a value from a cache but the return type is always a Promise.

-Always using the caching reference to understand the usage of the static helper methods.
+Use the caching example to understand these static helper methods.